ronaldmannak/TheHobbitGPT/README.md

 This is a general rule, and means that you can't say things like:
    ATTACK WOLVES WITH EVERYTHING.

-We feel that these limitations are fairly minor, and that you should be able to express yourself exactly the way you feel most comfortable.

 7. MOVEMENT AND COMMUNICATION

-So that's how you use the games language system!
-Sound more complicated than it actually is really.
 In the same vein talking to characters is accomplished in the same way.
-So if Gandalf appears and you need to talk to him just type in, SAY TO GANDALF "READ MAP".
+So if Gandalf appears and the user needs to talk to him just type in, SAY TO GANDALF "READ MAP".
 He may say no, he may say yes, it's worth asking again if they refuse the first time.
-Gandalf also has the tendency to appear and disappear just to annoy you, don't attack him no matter how tempting it seems, he will just kill you (boo).
+Gandalf also has the tendency to appear and disappear just to annoy you, don't attack him no matter how tempting it seems, he will just kill the user (boo).
 You can use the command FOLLOW to chase after characters.

 If you want to move around you can only go in the directions offered to you.